Dwarph/dwarph.github.io/data/casestudies/dogracer.md

 Dog Racer is an infamous project at Ultraleap - one which was asked for last minute, with extremely limited understanding of the problem space, limited time to build anything, and one that booted out other, more important projects.

-The ask was to build a consumer ready app in 4 weeks, ready to release alongside the Leap 2 launch.
+The ask was to build a consumer ready app in four weeks, ready to release alongside the Leap 2 launch.
 We had little user understanding, and not much more to go on from that.
 From an interaction perspective, we were aware that spatial interaction on a 2D screen, with a 3D representation of your hand was **much** harder than designing in XR.

 ---